Policies

 attendance as a replacement for family, statutory services, or commissioned providers unless specifically agreed

-delegated authority to make decisions that legally belong to the person, a legal professionals, a delegate, a guardian, a clinician, or a statutory body
+delegated authority to make decisions that legally belong to the person, a legal professional, a delegate, a guardian, a clinician, or a statutory body

 Jersey’s ambulance service provides a 24-hour emergency response, and in an emergency people should dial 999 or 112.
 Jersey also has a single Emergency Department and an out-of-hours urgent care framework that remains separate from this service.